Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 • Check the hose for any visible blockages, kinks, or damage.

 • If necessary, disconnect the hose by loosening the clamp or connector that holds it in place.
-If you lean the washer on two feet, lean it against the wall front, so the front of the washer is leaning against wall, the connection for drain pump is at the back.
-It will force water to the front so less will spill out the machine.
+If you lean the washer on two feet, lean it against the wall front, so the front of the washer is leaning against the wall, and the connection for the drain pump is at the back.

 • Clear any blockages or straighten out kinks before reconnecting the hose to the washer.